 Governance & RS Board Members

-Next IFFO RS Governance Board meeting will be 4th May 2017
+Next IFFO RS Governance Board meeting will be in London on 11th October 2017

 Ally Dingwall is the aquaculture and fisheries manager at Sainsbury’s in the United Kingdom since 2008.
 As a member of the Sustainable and Ethical Sourcing team, he has responsibility for fish sourcing policy in line with Sainsbury’s business commitment to sourcing with integrity.
 Ally joined Sainsbury’s from Huon Aquaculture in Australia where he was General Manager for Value Added Processing.
 He previously worked for Uniq plc, Pinneys of Scotland and Marine Harvest in a variety of production, technical and procurement roles.